gotomgo/safehdrhistogram/README.md

 can be found here: https://www.youtube.com/watch?v=lJ8ydIuPFeU&feature=youtu.be

-A great blog post by Tyler Treat, 'Everything you know about latency is Wrong' which does an excellent job of summarizing a Gile Tene presentation, can be found here: https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/
+A great blog post by Tyler Treat, 'Everything you know about latency is Wrong' which does an excellent job of summarizing a Gil Tene presentation, can be found here: https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/